eidmum31/stock-market-frontend/README.md

 ## ⚠️ Challenges Faced

 - 💻 **CORS:** The data was not loading in the final website.
 What i initially thought due to large data was not the case.
 It was due to cors origin policy.
 - 🧹 **Deployment:** One thing that is not still solved which is not in my hand is that render has a **1-1.30sec** delay in the server for data fetching if the server was idle for more than 20 minutes.
-So please refres the live link or the bakend api harder for sometimes when checking.
+So please refresh the live link or the bakend api harder for sometimes when checking.

 ## How to Run the Project